hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/intro.md

 ### Principal of causality

-According to the Law for the protection of the environment the pincipal of causality is defined as
+According to the Law for the protection of the environment the pincipal of causality is defined as:

 > The person who initiates a measure prescribed by this Act shall bear the costs thereof.

-We use beach litter survey results to move op the causal chain to identify secondary sources of litter.
+We use beach litter survey results to move up the causal chain to identify secondary sources of litter.

 :::{image} resources/images/causality.jpeg
 :alt: causality map